CSB-IG/CSB-IG.github.io/people/sergio_alcala/index.md

 #### Work in progress
 * Ph.D.
 Main Project: Computational methods for searching functional communities in Gene Regulatory Networks (GRN).
 * Review and comparison of community detection methods applied to GRN.
-* Community detection methods applied to Biolocial Networks (, miRNAs Networks, GNR in several fenotipes and biological models).
+* Community detection methods applied to Biolocial Networks (GNR and miRNAs Networks in several fenotipes and biological models).
 * Enrichment analysis in breast cancer networks.
 * Conversion and analysis between Time Series and Networks.
 * Numeric Modelation of Physical-Chemical Systems